 room temperature.
 A temperature of 15 - 18°C (60 - 65°F) with

 moderate humidity and some air circulation works well.
-We hang our garlic

 in mesh bags or keep it in horticulture boxes.
 We store our bulbils in paper bags.